JamesRandall/AccidentalFish.AspNet.Identity.Azure/README.md

 -   Use Azure Table Storage as a store for identity information with the new OAuth implementation

-The assembly is available as a [NuGet package names ASP.Net 4.5 Azure Identity Helpers][1].
+The assembly is available as a [NuGet package named ASP.Net 4.5 Azure Identity Helpers][1].

 [1]: <https://www.nuget.org/packages/accidentalfish.aspnet.identity.azure/>